Guide

 • Favorite marker in a row and the color picker that opens from the star.

-• List manager dialog with actions to select, open in a new window, edit, and delete a list.
+• List manager actions to select, open in a new window, edit, and delete a list.

 • 24h changes screener when it is opened to create or edit a list.